 How to Run an Effective Cycling Group

-This section sets out the minimum structure of a formal Cycling UK Member Group.
-Affiliated Groups may choose to follow these requirements, or devise a constitution of their own - see the Sample Constitution in the Document Hub on Assemble or on our website.
+This section sets out the minimum structure of a formal Cycling UK member group.
+Affiliated groups may choose to follow these requirements, or devise a constitution of their own - see the sample constitution on our website.

 Committees